benatkin/github-oauth-from-scratch/README.md

 Not all sites store private data that's submitted by the user, but there are other possibilities, and it's better to protect against this up front.

 A common way of doing this is using the session.
-I want to do this without having a session, to see how close to a stateless JSON API I can make it, and to use LocalStorage instead of cookies, since cookies are sent with every request and this only needs to be sent with some requests.
+I want to do this without having a session, to see how close to a stateless JSON API I can make it, and to use LocalStorage instead of cookies, since cookies are sent with every request by default, and often the type of data sent with cookies only needs to be sent to a subset of the endpoints.
+For example, it isn't needed for the client-side HTML and JS files in this app.

 One approach would be to pass a token generated using the HTML5 crypto API to the `/login` URL, and use that as the `state` parameter in a redirect, and then have the client check it.
 This would handle the above scenario, so long as the client code wasn't modified to remove the check.

 However, a callback URL and modified client code alone would be enough to be logged in, and this isn't ideal.
 It would be almost the same as a login link.
-A properly sent redirect URL and the callback should both be required.
+It should be validated that the redirect URL and the OAuth callback happened on the same client.

-To do this without dynamically storing data on the server side, the token sent to the login URL could be encrypted (two-way) or signed (one-way) using a static secret key on the server, and the encrypted token could be passed as the state parameter.
-After the callback, the server could send the encrypted state to the client, and the client could send both the original token that it saved in LocalStorage and the encrypted token to the server, and the server could check that the original token and the encrypted state token match, by decrypting the encrypted state token using the static secret, and seeing that it matches the original token.
+To do this without dynamically storing data on the server side, the token sent to the login URL can be encrypted (two-way) or signed (one-way) using a static secret key on the server, and the encrypted token can be passed as the state parameter.
+After the callback, the server can send the encrypted state to the client, and the client can send both the original token that it saved in LocalStorage and the encrypted token to the server, and the server can check that the original token and the encrypted state token match, by decrypting the encrypted state token using the static secret, and seeing that it matches the original token.

-Now, the client will need to hold on to the actual OAuth2 token obtained by the server.
+The client will need to hold on to the actual OAuth2 token obtained by the server.
 The client should only be given an encrypted OAuth2 token, so the server will have to decrypt it in order for it to be used.
 The client having the token has the advantage of the client being able to make requests directly to GitHub, and this technique is often used in mobile apps, but it has the drawback that the user can make arbitrary requests and have them associated with the client application.
 A malicious client could use it for scraping, and it could get the token revoked by the OAuth2 provider, and it would be a hassle.
-So if the token only needs to be used by the server, it should only be allowed to be used by the server.
+So if the token only needs to be used by the server, it should only be possible for it to be used by the server.

 For simplicity, I'll use two-way encryption both for the state parameter and the secret.
-Two-way encryption is needed for the OAuth2 token, because it needs to be stored encrypted on the client, and decrypted to be used on the server, to prevent tampering.
+Two-way encryption is needed for the OAuth2 token, because it needs to be stored encrypted on the client, and decrypted to be used on the server.
 One-way encryption would be more ideal for the state parameter checking, but I feel that two-way encryption is adequate for this use case, so I'll use two-way encryption for both purposes, so an additional function isn't needed.

 I've created some basic encryption functions in a new file, `simple-encryption.js`.
 These are fairly weak, but are just for defending from XSS and preventing tampering with OAuth2 tokens for a user: